Job Evaluation Requests

 The University Budget Office does not review the funding for requests for role enhancement and other types of career progression, including band-to-band promotions and within band growth.
 However, department heads must get approval from their unit’s financial officer.

 Salary Increase Guidelines for Role Enhancement

-Human Resources Officers should consult with their respective Compensation Consultant when administrative & professional (codes 100/110) employees are eligible for role enhancement to determine appropriate salary increases.
-Office/clerical (codes 106/116) or laboratory/technical (codes 104/114) employees whose positions are reclassified to a higher graded bargaining unit position will receive a salary increase to at least the new grade minimum, or the difference between the old and new grade minimums if their current salary is above the grade minimum.
+Human Resources Officers should consult with their respective Compensation Consultant when Administrator and Professional employees are eligible for role enhancement to determine appropriate salary increases.
+Office and Clerical (Local 3882) and Laboratory and Technical (Local 3882) employees whose positions are reclassified to a higher graded bargaining unit position will receive a salary increase to at least the new grade minimum, or the difference between the old and new grade minimums if their current salary is above the grade minimum.